kurisaW/PSE51-docs/pse51/strchr/README.md

 Austin Group Defect 448 is applied, adding a requirement that `strchr()` does not change the setting of `errno` on valid input.

-*End of informative text.*

----

-*UNIX® is a registered Trademark of The Open Group.*
-*POSIX™ is a Trademark of The IEEE.*
-*Copyright © 2001-2024 The IEEE and The Open Group, All Rights Reserved*